meierrene/meierrene/README.md

 I'm René, 33 years old.
 Actually I'm working as a Airline Pilot.
 But I'm newbie and excited for programming.
 My first contact with programming was when I studied Mechanical Engineering with <code>.c</code> language in 2008.
 After several years I've decided to go deeper for programming.
 Then I got some skills from Java, JavaScript, HTML and CSS.
 And even started some little projects.
 Actually I'm searching for homework jobs to get even better.

 Resuming...
-- ✈ I’m currently working as A320 Pilot at Azul Brazilian Airlines for 7 years;
+- ✈ I’m currently working as A320 Pilot at Azul Brazilian Airlines for 8 years next year;
 - 🌱 I’m currently learning <code>.js</code>, <code>.html</code>, <code>.css</code>, <code>.java</code>, NodeJS;

 🌍 How to find me...